 As soon as the staff feels your baby has hit the required milestones, they will give the go-ahead to bring clothing in for your preemie to wear.
 This begs the question, “What preemie clothes should I get?”
 Let me break down some of the things you should think about and what styles we carry that will help you.
 The first consideration is the medical devices hooked up to your baby.
 If they have IV’s, monitors, and such, then I would recommend the NICU-Friendly styles we carry.
 This is our specialty here at Perfectly Preemie, I have designed many styles with the ability to open the shoulders so dressing will be much simpler for both nursing staff and parents.
 This way it is easy to work around whatever medical requirements your preemie may have.
 Many of these styles have velcro closures making dressing fast and straightforward.
 We do manufacture the NIC-Sac, which is made with plastic snap closures.
 These are effective because unlike metal snaps, they will not warm up and are okay for your little one to wear if an X-Ray is needed.

-The NICU-Friendly styles that you can choose from include: IV shirts, NIC-suits, NIC-Baggette, dresses, and one-piece jumpsuits, all having the open shoulder design.
+The NICU-Friendly styles that you can choose from include: IV shirts, NIC-suits, Crossover Baggette, Dresses, and Jumpsuits, all having the open shoulder design.
 Besides having the ability to work around the medical needs your preemie may have, these styles also help parents with easy dressing.
 Most of these styles will allow you to lay your baby down and then dress around them.
 This works great for new parents that are not familiar with dressing such small infants!
 You may discover you really enjoy the easy dressing styles of these garments and will want to continue using them even after your baby has outgrown the wires.
 That is understandable, and we think the Jumpsuit may be one of those styles!

 Your next question might be, “What if my preemie doesn’t need NICU-Friendly items?”
 Some of our styles are offered in both open shoulder and non-open versions; for example, the Crossover Baggette.
 This style has been very popular for parents with the open shoulder and fold-over bottom.
 We now have it in the non-open shoulder and also in a larger size, Take-Me-Home.
 Their super popular Sweet-Tee is also available with closed and open shoulders.